Meet The Board

 VP Social Programming

-Ari Kapelyan is a sophomore from northern New Jersey, studying electrical and computer engineering.
+Ari Kapelyan is a junior from northern New Jersey, studying electrical and computer engineering.
 Most of the time, you can find Ari working in 104, probably on code for research.
-When he’s not working, you can probably find Ari at Noyes, participating in the latest Jews Getting Jacked™ challenge, or taking a nap on the deck.
+When he’s not working, you can find Ari at Noyes, participating in the latest Jews Getting Jacked™ challenge, or taking a nap on the deck.